 "It is the greatest freedom because if I do nothing, nothing will happen; if I do something, anything is possible."

-The next steps occurred, one at a time, as we slowly found ourselves becoming greenies; first there was the acquisition of half a dozen hens for their free range cage free eggs.
+The next steps occurred, one at a time, as we slowly found ourselves becoming greenies; first there was the acquisition of half a dozen hens for their free range eggs.
+They started getting the kitchen waste.

-Next was the wonder of worm farms to rear creepy crawlies; they have an insatiable appetite, consuming their own weight in food every day; they will take care of the cooked food that has no place in the compost pile.
+Next was the wonder of worm farms to rear creepy-crawlies; they have an insatiable appetite, consuming their own weight every day; they will take care of the cooked food that has no place in the compost pile.

 The traditional purpose of the worm farms is the production of so called wee for your vegetables; but we used them rather for protein for the hens.
 Soon it became apparent there would be something else on the agenda; operation end waste.

 The overflow from the kitchen soon proved insufficient for the creepy crawlies; despite feeding a thousand or so worms every Saturday to the hens, they were doubling in numbers every month.

 And here lies the essential purpose of this page; the unbelievable waste of usable fruit and vegetables from the local greengrocer that was perfectly edible for our hens and worms.